ADT's has strong competitive advantages that will prove more enduring than the market expects.

 Newly introduced ADT Pulse expands the market opportunity and could lead to accelerated revenue growth over time, with an even stickier customer base.
 Read more

-Telecom and cable companies could be successful in introducing competing interactive home monitoring and home control services, denting ADT's growth prospects and margins.
+Telecom and cable companies' early success in introducing competing interactive home monitoring and home control services is an ominous sign for ADT.

 ADT has benefited from long customer tenure because of an exceptionally weak housing market.
 As more customers move because of an improved housing market, attrition will increase and returns decline.